JMontagu/Xero-Scripts/README.md

 ### After:
 <img width='1000' alt="screen shot 2016-10-08 at 4 04 36 pm" src="https://cloud.githubusercontent.com/assets/567825/19213977/0c6be07a-8d71-11e6-9d7d-2feebf7a2600.png">

-Makes Reconcilled statements 'linkable', allowing you to open in a new tab/window.

 # Use
 To use, install the script as a bookmarklet, then simply click the bookmark when you want to enable.